skramm/gift-for-html/README.md

 ```
 { =good answer ~bad answer }
 ```

 **Warning**: The "answer feedback" part of the Gift specification  (identified by `#`) is not handled at present.

+### 3 - Other limitations

+"Multiple choice", "True-false", "Short answer" or "Missing word" questions will be correctly processed, but "Matching" and "Numerical" questions will fail (see Moodle/Gift reference).

 ## Testing